jolizaro/README-Generator/README.md

 * [Github](#Github)
 * [Email](#Email)
 # Title:
-# Dicksmack
+# README
 ## Description:
-its dumb
+README generator
 #Usage
-https//:www.github.com/Jolizaro
+[LINK}
 #Contribution Guidelines
-no way!
+NONE
 #Tests
-Some of the tests that I ran for this project are: none.
+Some of the tests that I ran for this project are: NONE.
 #License
 MIT License
 Copyright (c) 2021 Joliza
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights